Compositional theories for host-core languages: A ``kernel'' host-core calculus

 \subsection{The category $\catvcalcolo$}

-We conclude the section with a key definition that allow to formulate our main result, the internal language Theorem\ref{theorem internal laguage}.
+We conclude this section with a key definition that allows us to formulate our main result, the internal language Theorem \ref{theorem internal laguage}.
 To prove the strong correspondence between syntax and models, we first define the category $\catvcalcolo$, whose objects are theories (Definition~\ref{def:theories}) and whose morphisms are translations (Definition~\ref{def:translation}).
-In the rest of the section, we strictly follow the notation of~\cite{RCSILL}.
+In this section, we strictly follow the notation of~\cite{RCSILL}.